-In addition, the YSI analyzer allows a rapid and inexpensive analysis of metabolic function in cells via comparative glucose, lactate and glutamine measurement.
+In addition, the YSI Analyzer allows for focused analysis of specific metabolites.

 Relative oxidative and glycolytic activity of cells can be measured using Seahorse analyzers.

-- GC-MS-based quantification or stable-isotopelabeling analysis of metabolites including amino acids, keto acids, fatty acids, cholesterol, shortchain fatty acids, sugars, sugar phosphates. - Rapid measurement of major metabolites (glucose, glutamine, lactate, glutamate) in medium samples using the YSI 2950 analyzer. - Measurement of mitochondrial respiration and glycolysis in cells using Seahorse analyzers (this is mostly self-service, but with training, advice and supplies of consumables available).
+- ➤ GC-MS-based quantification or stable-isotopelabeling analysis of metabolites including amino acids, keto acids, fatty acids, cholesterol, shortchain fatty acids, sugars, sugar phosphates. - ➤ Rapid measurement of major metabolites (glucose, glutamine, lactate, glutamate) in medium samples using the YSI 2950 analyzer. - Measurement of cellular respiration and glycolysis using a Seahorse XFp. - GC-MS and YSI analyses are mostly full service, while user training on the Seahorse analyzer is provided for SBP users

-- GCMS-QP2010 Plus and GC-MS/MS TSQ 9610 for metabolite quantification and metabolic flux analysis.
-Negative chemical ionization and MS/MS options allow for highly sensitive detection in complex mixtures. - YSI 2950 metabolite analyzer, to measure glucose, glutamine, lactate, and glutamate in media samples in 96-well format - Seahorse XFp, XFe24 and XF96 to measure the two major energy producing pathways of the cell - mitochondrial respiration and glycolysis - in realtime, with automated injection of metabolic substrates or inhibitors. - Shimadzu Prominence HPLC for bioenergetics and other small molecules analyses.
+- GCMS-QP2010 Plus for metabolite quantification and metabolic flux analysis.
+Includes negative chemical ionization option for highly sensitive detection - YSI 2950 metabolite analyzer, to measure glucose, glutamine, lactate, and glutamate in media samples in 96-well format - Seahorse XFp, XFe24 and Xfe 96 to measure the two major energy producing pathways of the cell - mitochondrial respiration and glycolysis - in realtime, with automated injection of metabolic substrates or inhibitors. - Shimadzu Prominence HPLC for bioenergetics and other small molecules analyses.